orkoweb/forumoticons/README.md

 - Click on a smiley to copy its `[img]` URL
 - To add a smiley, use the upload form with the required password

-## Note
+## Notes

+- The maximum dimensions for uploaded images are 100px in width and 100px in height.
-If an image is uploaded with the same filename as an existing image on the server, the existing file will be overwritten without warning.
+- If an image is uploaded with the same filename as an existing image on the server, the existing file will be overwritten without warning.

 ## Security